Going to University

 Course content and delivery

 Choosing a degree subject isn't the same as choosing a degree course; the subject is a umbrella term, but the content delivered can vary greatly from university to university.
-Many bioscience and biology degrees will offer a broad choice of modules in the first year, with the chance to specialise and focus on one area in the second and third years, this can be a good option if you haven't decided on a specialist area, or would like to keep some flexibility in your studies.
+Many bioscience and biology degrees will offer a broad choice of modules in the first year, with the chance to specialise and focus on one area in the second and third years.

 Attending one of the UCAS Higher Education Conventions will give you an opportunity to speak to representatives from a wide variety of universities, while attending an open day will give you in-depth information about the course, university and location.